AlexMannDesigns/AlexMannDesigns/README.md

 - Having graduated from @Hive, Helsinki, I have worked an internship as a Test Automation Engineer at [Oura](http://ouraring.com/).
 I'm now a Software Engineer at [Wolt](https://wolt.com/).

-- Also, I do web development!
-You can find some of my projects here on github, check out my codepen for front-end things: (www.codepen.io/kalimarrr)

 ## 42sh 👨‍💻

 This was my final project at Hive, and was a big milestone.
 The aim was to implement the most stable and complete Unix shell possible.
 We used bash as our reference and adhered closely to the POSIX standard.